olsner/synsedizer/README.md

 Synsedizer takes as input a simple command language describing a musical sequence and outputs 8-bit samples on stdout.
-Due to limitations of the implementation, the output is intermingled with newline characters that need to be removed before sending the data to your sound card.
+Due to limitations of the implementation, the output is intermingled with newline characters that need to be removed before sending the data to your sound card, e.g. by piping the output through `tr -d '\n'`.

 Synsedizer is untested with other sed versions and may require GNU sed.